 One of the key aspects that has defined man throughout history is gender.
-This is most often identified by the outward symbol of masculinity —
+This is identified by the outward symbol of masculinity —

 Our collective fascination with the male organ is representative of humanity’s curiosity about all aspects of life.

 Scroll down to learn more about the penis.
 What is the anatomy of the penis and how does the penis work?
 How do we get pleasure from the penis?
 What does a penis look like?
 What are some of the more common penis problems?
-What is penis enhancement?
+Penis enhancement – what is it?
 And much more!

 The shaft of the penis is made up of three columns of erectile tissue: